WNCB Alliance/Hivos: Global

 Embassy of the Kingdom of the Netherlands: Rwanda

-One-year contract to design innovative measures to facilitate peer monitoring of three large consortia working on stabilisation and peacebuilding through investment in access to water, markets, land and food security.
-The programmes cover DRC and Rwanda.
+Undertook a one-year contract to design and implement innovative measures to facilitate peer monitoring of three large consortia working on stabilisation and peacebuilding through investment in access to water, markets, land and food security.
+The programmes covered DRC, Ugandaand Rwanda.

 Undertook a mid-term review of the MINUSCA pre-DDR efforts in CAR, using among others, the Most Significant Change (MSC) methodology, extensive field visits and an online survey.